Bradley Cooper to star in and direct Leonard Bernstein biopic – after taking the baton from Jake Gyllenhaal

 Jamie, Alexander and Nina said in a press release: “In our father’s centennial year celebration, we are delighted to form an exclusive and unprecedented partnership with Paramount Pictures, Amblin and this extraordinary group of filmmakers to create a Leonard Bernstein biographical film.
 They understand our father and are passionate about telling his story.”

 This means The American does not have permission to feature any music that Bernstein composed, including West Side Story.

 Is Jake Gyllenhaal still making his Bernstein biopic?

-The reports are inconclusive.
-According to a November interview with Gyllenhaal on philly.com, the actor is no longer pursuing the project: "He won't, as he once planned, be doing the Leonard Bernstein biopic — that role has reportedly gone to Bradley Cooper, who is said to be pursuing [Carey] Mulligan to costar."
+The reports are inconclusive, but according to a November interview with Gyllenhaal on philly.com, the actor is no longer pursuing the project.
+The interview reads that Gyllenhaal “won’t, as he once planned, be doing the Leonard Bernstein biopic – that role has reportedly gone to Bradley Cooper, who is said to be pursuing [Carey] Mulligan to costar.”

 Shooting for Bernstein is expected to start in Autumn 2019.